bigblueswarm/bigblueswarm/docs/api/CustomErrors.md

 # Custom errors

-BigBlueSwarm provides some custom errors in addition to the BigBlueButton errors:
+The multi-client management and the different restrictions possible on these clients have created custom errors in addition to the classic BigBlueButton errors.

+The following list describes these custom errors:

 - `noInstanceFound`: if the balancer process returns an error or can't find an instance to create a meeting, it returns a `noInstanceFound`
 ```xml
 <response>